 Shift/throttle controls are equipped with a "throttle only" mechanism which allows the shift mechanism to be disengaged from the throttle.
-There is one for each engine on the left and right sides of the control base.
 This allows the throttle to be advanced without shifting the transmission when starting.
 It may be necessary to use the "throttle only" button in order to pump fuel into the engine for ease in starting.

-The "Throttle Only" mechanism (Figure 2.10.1) may differ from one style gear/throttle unit to another.
+The "throttle Only" mechanism (Figure 2.8.1) may differ from one style gear/throttle unit to another.
 Refer to your Gear Shift & Throttle Manual for proper operation of this feature.